July 31, 2019

 What really helps define the difference between the wholesaler and distributor is that the wholesalers’ primary goal is to satisfy the needs of the retailers.
 They are not responsible for having the products sold to the customers or whether the retailers would sell them all.
 They have the advantage of being able to adjust their products to whatever the retailers need.
 A wholesaler only fulfills orders from retailers and assumes no role other than satisfying retailer demands.

 A distributor, on the other hand, in addition to executing passively received orders, acts as a sales representative for the producer.
 A distributor actively looks out for orders from various sources in the market, executes the orders and also manages returns.
 Whereas a distributor is actively involved in promoting a company’s products a wholesaler is not.

-To help aid with that, Asset Panda has implemented a Vendor Management Configuration that keeps real-time data about your bids and vendors easily accessible from anywhere at any time, so you can work smarter.
+To help aid with that, Asset Panda offers the ability to manage vendors in a system that keeps real-time data easily accessible from anywhere at any time, so you can work smarter.
 This tool enables users to: